-- Practice with a friend, family member or peer to work on timing flow and delivery (Appendix 1). - Telling your story in a shorter timeframe will help you realize the most important elements of the story and focus on them.
+- Practice with a friend, family member, or peer to work on timing flow and delivery (Please see Appendix 1). - Trying to tell your story in a shorter timeframe will help you determine the most important elements and focus on them.